greena13/redux-and-the-rest/README.md

 `redux-and-the-rest` is still under active development and is likely to change its functionality and API in the next few releases.

+This Readme is still being actively written.

 ## Feature overview

-* Succinct DSL inspired by the Ruby on Rails framework for defining resources and the RESTful actions to manage them
+* DRY: All of the boilerplate code usually required to interface with Redux is abstracted away into a succinct DSL inspired by the Ruby on Rails framework
-* Sensible default conventions with support for overriding them with custom behaviour
+* Convention over configuration: sensible defaults with that can be overridden with custom behaviour
-* Can be used with non-RESTful actions

 ## Basic usage